Statement of Purpose for Internship 2026: Complete Format, Sample & Tips

 Respected sir,

-I am a final year student at the University of Calcutta, pursuing a bachelor of arts degree in English Literature.
-I will graduate in May 2024.
-I have always been creative and enjoy writing fiction and non-fiction.
-I am excited to intern with the Literature Club for the internship program offered for the position of Content Developer.
+I am a final-year student at the University of Calcutta, pursuing a Bachelor of Arts degree in English Literature.
+I will graduate in May 2026.
+I have always enjoyed creative writing and have consistently explored fiction and non-fiction.
+I am applying for the Content Developer position at the Literature Club and believe this internship will help me build essential skills for my writing career.

 Enola Holmes